StephenLingham/shader-examples/README.md

 # Shader Examples
-- Examples of shaders using GLSL and OpenGL
+- Examples of shaders using WebGL and GLSL